minmarg/gtalign_alpha/out/gtalign_options.md

                             NOTE: Large values greatly reduce #structure pairs processed in parallel.
                         Default=4000
---dev-min-length=<length>   Minimum length [3,32767] for reference structures.
+--dev-min-length=<length>   Minimum length [3,32767] for structures.
-                            References shorter than this specified value will be skipped.
+                            Structures shorter than this specified value will be skipped.
                         Default=20
 --no-file-sort              Do not sort files by size.
 Data locality can be